nasa/astrobee/doc/general_documentation/public_data.md

-To reiterate, these two streams are logged concurrently, so it is common to have an `immediate` bag file and a `delayed` bag file that cover overlapping time intervals.
+To reiterate, these two streams are logged concurrently, so it is common to have an `immediate` bag file and a `delayed` bag file that cover overlapping time intervals, recording different topics.
 The fact that the two streams are stored in separate bag files is not a barrier to analyzing them together: if needed, we have tools that enable you to merge bag files in message timestamp order.

 The first part of each bag filename gives the date and time when recording of the bag file started, specified in the UTC (also known as